JWST-Templates/Notebooks/what_is_TEMPLATES.md

 Which is why this github repo exists!
 Here, we're sharing our methodologies as we develop them.

 One of our goals was to get users up to speed as quickly as possible.
 There's a lot of documentation out there already, and it can get pretty overwhelming.
 So,let's keep it simple: What's the simplest way to download JWST data, reduce it, and start analyzing?
+Think of our notebooks as worked examples that you can adapt.

-Please join us.
+Come join us.